 17. HOW DO I GET RESULTS?
 To check application status, go to the following Internet web site: http://gwinnett.schoollunchstatus.com.
 You will need your child’s Gwinnett County student ID number.
 If you have other questions or need help, call 678-301-6307; Si necesita ayuda, por favor llame al teléfono: 678-301-6307;Si vous voudriez d’aide, contactez nous au numero:678-301-6307.

-If you have other questions or need help, call School Nutrition Office at 678-301-6307 for more information.
+If you have other questions or need this information in other languages, please call School Nutrition Office at 678-301-6307 for more information.

 This institution is an equal opportunity provider.